 Monthly utility bills are for service and usage for the previous month.
 When you move out of a house you need to have a final bill calculated.
-The utility billing staff needs some basic information including a final reading of your meter to compute the bill.
-You can call the department and request a service person be sent out to read the meter.
+Please call 231-592-4005 to have a final read on your meter to complete the process.

 What happens if my tenant doesn't pay the utility bill?

 The utility billing staff follows the same collection procedures for rental property as owner-occupied property.
 Landlords should check with the utility billing department prior to releasing the security deposit to determine if there is an outstanding utility bill.

 What happens if my utility bill payment is overdue?

 If your account becomes delinquent you will be sent a delinquent notice.
 If the delinquent notice is not taken care of water service may be discontinued.
 Your bill, including any fees, must be paid in full before water service will be re-established.
 In accordance with City Ordinance, any unpaid balance becomes a lien on the property and will be added to the next tax billing.